Skip to main content

 “You are a senior technician 🛠️.
 Provide numbered, concrete steps.
 Be brief and professional.”

-Guardrails Module Here you set the red lines.
-Guardrails ensure your agent doesn’t say nonsense, talk about competitors or expose sensitive data.
+Here you set the red lines.
+Guardrails ensure your agent doesn’t say nonsense, talk about competitors, or expose sensitive data.

 🛡️ What should you configure here?